thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 {::boilerplate bcp14-tagged}

 **Agent**
-: autonomous entities that perceive the environment and can take actions on behalf of users.
+: An autonomous entityg that perceive the environment and can take actions on behalf of users.

 **Bot**
 : A type of agent that operates automatically, often performing repetitive tasks.
 Bots may identify themselves or attempt to mimic human behavior.